-- The California sea cucumber can also absorb nutrients through the respiratory tree.
+- The California sea cucumber can absorb nutrients through the respiratory tree.

-- The animal defends itself by expelling a part of their internal organs, and then regenerate the expelled organs with time.
+- The animal defends itself by expelling a part of its internal organs and then regenerating the expelled organs with time.

 Blue bottle, Indo – Pacific man o’ war [A gas-filled sack that allows it to float]